ionStici/tools/mds/gh/gh-refresher.md

 ## Part 1 - Remotes

-1. Create a local repository
+1. Create a local repository and make an initial commit
 2. Create 2 more branches and make a commit on each

 <div></div>

 3. Create a new repository on GitHub
-4. With the GitHub repo you created, add it as remote to your local repo (name it "work")
+4. With the GitHub repo you created, add it as remote to your local repo (name it `origin`)

 <div></div>

-5. Rename the "master" branch to "main" and push the local repo to its remote (set upstream)
+5. Rename the `master` branch to `main` and push the local repo to its remote (set upstream)
 6. View existing remotes

 <div></div>